 Step 4.
 Let the stain dry completely

-Various stains have different drying times, so you will need to read the product label for the manufacturer’s recommended drying time and follow it.
+Various stains have different drying times, so you must read the product label for the manufacturer’s recommended drying time and follow it.

 Allow the wood to dry for the entire time recommended for drying.